whlapinel/whlapinel.github.io/content/projects/course-manager/features/_index.md

 ## Pending (keep in priority order)

+- Private slides
-- Add "copy link" to file viewer so you can get static site links from the app side
+- [x] Add "copy link" to file viewer so you can get static site links from the app side
 - change title page for files especially assessment files if possible
 - favicons for static site and server
 - Add hx-indicator to everything so user gets confirmation that request is pending